-Rotator cuff impingement syndrome is a condition where your rotator cuff tendons are intermittently trapped and compressed during shoulder movements This causes injury to the shoulder tendons and bursa resulting in painful shoulder movements.
+Rotator cuff impingement syndrome is a condition where your rotator cuff tendons are intermittently trapped and compressed during shoulder movements.
+Impingement causes injury to the shoulder tendons and bursa, resulting in painful shoulder movements.

 What are the Symptoms of Rotator Cuff Injury?

-While each specific rotator cuff injury has its own specific symptoms and signs, you can suspect a rotator cuff injury if you have:
+While each specific rotator cuff injury has its particular symptoms and signs, you can suspect a rotator cuff injury if you have: